kestral246/tunnelmaker/README.md

 - Move to digging location and highlight node at ground level.
 (Gray node in diagrams marked with an '×'.)
 - Point player in desired digging direction.
 (Inventory icon will change to show current direction.)
-- Right-click mouse to dig tunnel.
+- Hold down shift key while left-clicking mouse to dig tunnel.

 Digging for slopes